ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 3 Report.md

 ## Research Questions
-[ Here will we will include our research questions again ]

 **Allison's** research question is: **What is the impact of the respondent's age on their survey responses?**
 - Does Age Influence the Relationship Between Music Genre Preferences and Mental Health Scores?
 How do music preferences correlate with mental health scores for different age groups?